abercompsoc/abercompsoc.github.io/index.md

 We usually meet once a month at the Brynamlwg Tavern on campus to discuss matters over a few pints.

 Interested in joining?
-Find our mailing list at https://groups.google.com/forum/#!forum/abercompsoc or join the IRC discussion at #abercompsoc on freenode.
+Find our [mailing list](https://groups.google.com/forum/#!forum/abercompsoc) or join the IRC discussion at `#abercompsoc` on freenode.